What is autism?

-Childhood Disintegrative Disorder, also sometimes abbreviated as CHDD, is a very rare condition appearing in 3 or 4 year old children who have developed normally until age 2.
+Childhood Disintegrative Disorder, also sometimes abbreviated as CHDD, is a very rare condition appearing in three or four year old children who have developed normally until age two.
 Over several months, the child will deteriorate in intellectual, social, and language functioning from previously normal behavior.
 This long period of normal development before regression helps differentiate CDD from Rett syndrome (and in fact it must be differentiated from autism in testing).
 The cause for CDD is unknown (thus it may be a spectrum disorder) but current evidence suggests it has something to do with the central nervous system.

 Some of these early symptoms may be confused with autism.
-In the past, Rhett syndrome was sometimes classified as an autistic spectrum disorder; however, today most scientists agree that Rhett syndrome is a separate developmental disorder and not part of the autistic spectrum .
-Scientists sponsored by the National Institute of Child Health and Human Development have discovered that a mutation in the sequence of a single gene causes Rhett syndrome, and can physically test for it with an 80% accuracy rate .
+In the past, Rhett syndrome was sometimes classified as an autistic spectrum disorder; however, today most scientists agree that Rhett syndrome is a separate developmental disorder and not part of the autistic spectrum.
+Scientists sponsored by the National Institute of Child Health and Human Development have discovered that a mutation in the sequence of a single gene causes Rhett syndrome, and can physically test for it with an 80 percent accuracy rate.

 Some of the problems associated with Rhett syndrome can be treated.
 Physical, occupational, and speech therapy can help with problems of coordination, movement, and speech.

 Autism is the fastest growing developmental disability in the United States and the most common of the Pervasive Developmental Disorders.
 The latest numbers released by the Centers for Disease Control and Prevention on March 28, 2014 estimate that 1 in 68 U.S. children has been diagnosed with an autism spectrum disorder.
 This marks a 30 percent increase from the agency's last report, issued in 2012.